mr-doc/mr-doc-theme-starter-kit/README.md

 * `prism` - for syntax highlighting
 * `bootstrap-sass` - for labels and other components

-Of course, you are not limited to using bootstrap or sass and are free to use whatever language you like.
+Of course, you are not limited to using bootstrap or sass and are free to use whatever frontend framework you like.

 ## Build